UniversalDependencies/docs/treebanks/en_gum/index.md

 <ul>
   <li>Fin
   <ul>
-    <li>AUX: is, was, can, are, will, 's, would, do, should, could</li>
+    <li>AUX: is, was, can, are, will, 's, would, do, could, should</li>
-    <li>VERB: have, know, said, think, had, has, are, want, let, get</li>
+    <li>VERB: have, know, said, think, had, has, are, want, is, get</li>
   </ul>
   </li>
 </ul>